Volunteer Force (New Zealand): The Russian Scares

 In 1885 Russia Invaded Afghanistan.
 The Treaty of Gandamak required Britain to support Afghanistan in the event of aggression by a foreign power and it looked like Britain might go to war with Russia.
 Although Britain did not honour the treaty, the resulting Russian scare led to renewed concern over the colonies defence.
 Sir George Whitmore was promoted to major general (the first New Zealand officer to hold the rank) and appointed commandant of the New Zealand Defence Forces.
 Whitmore introduced a higher level organisation of Volunteer Force and, between 1885 and 1887, grouped the individual corps together into administrative infantry battalions and mounted regiments.
 A school of military instruction was also established, but was poorly attended, with only six students in 1886 and 1887.
 Despite Whitmore's innovations, by the late 1880s the Volunteer Force was perceived as being excessive in size and too expensive.
 New Zealand was in the midst of an economic depression and in 1887 the Government invited Major General Henry Schaw to review the colony's defence, with a focus on reducing expenditure as much as possible.
-Schaw determined that as the Maori were no longer a threat, internal defence was unnecessary and efforts should be focused on costal protection.
-Rural based Volunteers were of little value and only corps based in the four main harbours (Auckland, Wellington, Lyttleton and Dunedin), and to a lesser extent some of the smaller ports, were needed to repel potential landing forces.
+Schaw determined that as the Māori were no longer a threat, internal defence was unnecessary and efforts should be focused on costal protection.
+Rural based Volunteers were of little value and only corps based in the four main harbours (Auckland, Wellington, Lyttelton and Dunedin), and to a lesser extent some of the smaller ports, were needed to repel potential landing forces.
 Shaws report was accepted in 1888 and saw a halving of the size of the Volunteer Force.
 Whitmore resigned without replacement and his school and battalion organisations were disbanded.